Interplay of Anderson localization and quench dynamics: INTRODUCTION

-Hence, as our key result and as shown in Fig.~\ref{fig:1}, both temporal and sample-to-sample density fluctuations on a given site have a \textit{nonmonotonic} dependence on the strength of disorder, peaking at intermediate values of disorder.
-Temporal fluctuation captures the absence of equilibration and persist for stronger disorder than the fluctuations between samples; the former peaks at stronger disorder than the latter.
-A distinguishing feature of these fluctuations, which appears in the dynamics of disordered systems, is that they survive in the thermodynamic limit.
-In fact the moments that describe these fluctuations saturate upon increasing the system size.
-This is in contrast with the \textit{mesoscopic} fluctuations that appear in disordered systems at equilibrium and vanish in the thermodynamic limit due to self averaging.
-In what follows, we pinpoint the subtle nature of these fluctuations and argue that they strongly depend on transitions between extended and localized eigenstates as well as the presence of a large spread in localization lengths.
+Hence, as shown in Fig.~\ref{fig:1}, both temporal and sample-to-sample density fluctuations on a given site have a nonmonotonic dependence on the strength of disorder, peaking at intermediate values of disorder.
+Temporal fluctuations capture the absence of equilibration and persist for stronger disorder than the fluctuations between samples; the former peaks at stronger disorder than the latter.
+A distinguishing feature of these fluctuations is that they appear to survive in the thermodynamic limit.
+Although our scaling analysis is done for small systems, we do not observe strong system-size dependence for sample-to-sample fluctuations.
+The temporal fluctuations do decrease with system size.
+Extrapolation is suggestive of the survival of these fluctuations in the thermodynamic limit.
+In the one-dimensional case, where numerical studies of much larger systems is possible, more compelling evidence for the survival of the temporal fluctuation in the thermodynamic limit was found in Ref. ~\cite{Ziraldo2012}.
+In equilibrium mesoscopic systems, many types of fluctuations generically vanish in the thermodynamic limit due to self-averaging.
+A classic example, where fluctuations are \textit{not} suppressed by self-averaging is conductance fluctuations~\cite{Altshuler1985,Lee1985}.

 The outline of this paper is as follows.
-In Sec.~\ref{sec:2}, we present the model and discuss some of it important features.
-In Sec.~\ref{sec:3}, we focus on the behavior of wave functions overlaps and the momentum distribution.
-In Sec.~\ref{sec:4}, we present the key results of this paper on the temporal and sample-to-sample fluctuations of density.
+In Sec.~\ref{sec:2}, we present the model and discuss some of its important features.
+In Sec.~\ref{sec:3}, we focus on the behavior of wave function overlaps and of the momentum distribution.
+In Sec.~\ref{sec:4}, we present our results on the temporal and sample-to-sample fluctuations of density.
 We close the paper in Sec.~\ref{sec:5} with a brief summary and conclusions.